-Your bill must be paid each quarter in order to be able to attend class the following quarter.
+You must pay your bill each quarter to attend class the next quarter.
 Bills are due three weeks after the quarter begins.
 See the Academic Calendar for the specific due dates.
-Students who do not pay their bills by the published due date will be charged a late payment fee in accordance with the Student Bill Payment Policy.
-For students who are enrolled only for intensive courses which begin later on in the quarter, your bill is due on the first day the intensive class begins.
-Payments are to be made at the CTSFW cashier’s window in the Werner Administration Building.
-Students can pay by cash, check or credit card.
+Students who do not pay their bills by the published due date will be charged a late payment fee per the Student Bill Payment Policy.
+For students enrolled only for intensive courses that begin later on in the quarter, your bill is due on the first day the intensive class begins.
+You must make payments at the CTSFW cashier’s window in the Werner Administration Building.
+Students can pay by cash, check, or credit card.

-Those students who want a student loan must have their Direct Loan award sheet returned to the CTSFW Financial Aid Office in order for the loan to be processed.
+Students who want a student loan must have their Direct Loan Offer sheet returned to the CTSFW Financial Aid Office to process the loan.
 Please allow at least two weeks for a loan to be processed and the loan money to be disbursed to your student account.

 One additional payment option is to use the Joyful Response Tuition Payment Plan.
-Joyful Response is a plan where you designate a certain amount to be deducted from your personal checking or savings account each month for three months during the quarter to pay your seminary bill.
+Joyful Response is a plan to designate a certain amount to be deducted from your checking or savings account each month for three months during the quarter to pay your seminary bill.
 The amount you designate will be divided into three equal payments that will automatically be deducted from your checking or savings account on the same day of each month.
 You must choose an amount that will have your bill paid in full after the third payment is made.
-Also, it is advisable to choose an amount that is divisible by three.
+Also, it is advisable to select an amount divisible by three.
 You must submit a Joyful Response Tuition Payment Plan form for each quarter that you want to participate.
 There is a $25 fee per quarter to participate in this payment plan.
-The 2019-20 Spring Quarter form is due by March 20, 2020.
+The 2021-22 Spring Quarter form is due by Mar.
+18, 2022.

-The signed original form must be returned, no faxes or scanned copies, along with a voided check or savings deposit slip attached.
-After submitting your voided check or savings deposit slip once, you do not need to re-submit them again with future forms unless your banking account numbers have changed.
+You must return the original signed form, no faxes or scanned copies, along with a voided check or savings deposit slip attached.
+After submitting your voided check or savings deposit slip once, you do not need to re-submit them with future forms unless your banking account numbers have changed.
 Please contact the Financial Aid Office if you have questions.

 What are my options for repaying my student loans?

-In order to avoid making payments while attending CTSFW, new students should contact their loan servicer(s) to request an educational loan deferment if you have previous unpaid student loans.
+To avoid making payments while attending CTSFW, new students should contact their loan servicer(s) to request an educational loan deferment if they have previous unpaid student loans.
 The CTSFW Registrar will need to verify your enrollment for the loan deferment request form.
 You do not have to begin repaying your Federal Student Loans until you leave school (graduate, withdraw or take a leave of absence) or drop below half-time status in your enrollment.

 Vicarage and deaconess internship should not cause your loans to go into repayment.
 Please contact your loan servicer(s) if you receive payment notification during your vicarage or deaconess internship year.

-There are several repayment plans available: Standard, Graduated, Extended, Income-Based Repayment (IBR), Pay As You Earn, Income-Contingent Repayment (ICR) and Income-Sensitive Repayment.
-The repayment period can vary in length of time from 10 to 25 years, depending upon the plan you choose.
+Several repayment plans are available: Standard, Graduated, Extended, Income-Based Repayment (IBR), Pay As You Earn, Income-Contingent Repayment (ICR), and Income-Sensitive Repayment.
+The repayment period can vary in length from 10 to 25 years, depending upon the plan you choose.
 Please go to the Federal Student Aid website to review your options.

-For information on whether or not you may qualify for loan forgiveness in the Income Based Repayment (IBR) or the Public Service Loan Forgiveness, please click here or visit Student Aid.
-According to the Federal Student Aid website– if you work for a non-profit organization, your employment will not qualify for Public Service Loan Forgiveness for time spent in duties related to religious instruction, worship services, or any form of proselytizing.
-Remember that extending your repayment plan or decreasing your payment amounts usually increases the amount of interest you pay over time.
+Please click here or visit the Federal Student Aid website for whether or not you may qualify for loan forgiveness in the Income-Based Repayment (IBR) or the Public Service Loan Forgiveness.
+According to the Federal Student Aid website, if a not-for-profit organization employs you, you may count time spent on religious instruction, worship services, or any form of proselytizing as a part of your job responsibilities toward meeting the full-time employment requirement.
+Remember that extending your repayment plan or decreasing your payment amounts usually increases the interest you pay over time.